Shingles

 • upset stomach.

-The pain or irritation from shingles will usually go away in 3 to 5 weeks.
-However, if the virus damages a nerve, you may have pain, numbness or tingling for months or even years after the rash is healed.
-This chronic condition is most likely to occur in people over 50.
-Antiviral medicine from your doctor can help reduce some shingles symptoms.
+If the virus damages a nerve, you may have pain, numbness or tingling for months or years after the rash heals.
+This is most likely in people over age 50.

 If you have shingles, you should: